Jays-Network/NexusComs/docs/BACKEND_SETUP.md

 # Backend Authentication Setup

 ## Overview
-World Risk now uses a proper backend server to generate Stream tokens securely.
+WorldRisk Nexus Coms now uses a proper backend server to generate Stream tokens securely.
 This ensures the Stream API Secret is never exposed to the client.

 ## Web UI
 The backend includes a user-friendly web interface for testing and generating tokens: